yeguixin/POEM/data/README.md

 - **nvidia:** This file contains about 680 OpenCL kernels that labeled under NVIDIA platform.
 - **1w:** This file contains the 10,000 OpenCL kernels that labeled under NVIDIA plarform.

-Note that there are also three csv files.
+Note that there are also three CSV (Comma Separated Values) files.
 They respectively are the parameters of the comparison experiments by using the above three data sets.

 ## Case2